mohammadreza-mirr/mohammadreza-mirr/README.md

 # Mohammadreza Mir

 I have a master's degree in Electrical and Control Engineering.
-My research focuses on implementing data-driven control and optimization algorithms.
+My research focuses on implementing data-driven methods for enhancinng the performance of driver-less cars.
 ## Research Interests
 * Data-Driven Control (DDC)
 * Control Theory